Apple Text Views

 ### 4. Do you need TextKit 2 specifically?

-- Viewport-based layout- `NSTextLayoutManager`- Writing Tools inline behavior- Modern rendering and layout APIs
+- Viewport-based layout for large documents- Writing Tools full inline experience- Correct complex-script rendering by default (Arabic, Devanagari, CJK)- Modern rendering and layout APIs

 For the actual TextKit 1 vs 2 choice, launch the **platform-reference** agent.